stuartasutton/desmSchemas/README.md

 ### UW/D2L (ASN)

-The ASN schemas and concept schemes are maintained in a separate github repo: [https://github.com/stuartasutton/asn](https://github.com/stuartasutton/asn)
+The ASN schemas and concept schemes to use with the DESM tool are maintained in a separate github repo: [https://github.com/stuartasutton/asn](https://github.com/stuartasutton/asn)